- Military Basics

 The packers will contact you ahead of time to inform you they will be coming on the scheduled pack dates and within a specified time period.
 It’s critical that you’re available during this time.
 If for some reason the TSP fails to show, quickly notify your local transportation office and the TSP.

 The packers will load just about anything and everything that they can fit into boxes during this portion, which can both be a blessing and a challenge.
 Make sure to separate anything that needs to travel with you before pack day, or you run the risk of those crucial items being packed and lost in the mix of the boxes.
+See these suggestions for what to hand carry when you move.

 Pro-Tip: Physically separate anything you plan to take/keep with you from the rest of your belongings.
 Put these items into a closet or your vehicle before the packers arrive.
 Clearly mark the area with a “Do Not Pack” sign.